novaprova/novaprova/doc/manual/porting.rst

 Currently NovaProva intercepts are not required to be thread-safe.
 This means that the signal handler and trampoline function can use global state if necessary.

+The intercept code should take care that stack traces can be successfully made all the way out to ``main()`` from code running in intercepts, and that function names and source locations can be found for every entry in the stack trace.

 Exception Handling
 ++++++++++++++++++